Jarrlist/yahoo/README.md

 To run the program:

-1: Install python and all packages required
+1: Install python and all packages required, pip install -r requirements.txt

-2: To run program type "python main.py"
+2: To run program type: python main.py

 3: The GUI will be displayed.